rintnetwork/front-end/src/content/privacy-policy/index.md

 Analytics to identify individuals unless we become aware of specific indications of illegal use.

-**3.4 Opening an account for the Ethereum Web Forum**
+**3.4 Opening an account for the Rint Web Forum**

-To access our forums at <https://forum.ethereum.org/> you must set up an account and provide us with your username, e-mail address, skype name, and password.
+To access our forums at <https://forum.rint.network/> you must set up an account and provide us with your username, e-mail address, skype name, and password.